 Unlike a widget, which allows users to access the functionality of an installed app, an App Clip or instant app entices new visitors to interact with an app without downloading it.
 App Clips from Apple — the equivalent of Google’s instant apps — are short videos with a maximum size of 10 MB that are downloaded in seconds and can advertise your app’s values or unique features at the right moment.

 Benefits.
 Instant apps and App Clips can help you acquire new users with a higher stickiness rate because they demonstrate your app’s features before a user downloads your app.
 If users have a positive first experience, they’re likely to download your full app.
+It will also help boost your app engagement and retention rates.

 Best practices.
 You can trigger App Clips and instant apps from plenty of sources using digital presence as well as physical location technologies: